phusion/passenger_apt_automation/README.md

 The goal of this project is twofold:

  1. To allow Phusion to release Debian packages for multiple distributions and architectures, immediately after a Passenger source release, in a completely automated manner.
- 2. To allow users to build their own RPM packages for Passenger, without having to wait for Phusion to do so.
+ 2. To allow users to build their own Debian packages for Passenger, without having to wait for Phusion to do so.

 > Are you a user who wants to build your own packages for a Passenger version that hasn't been released yet?
 Read [Tutorial: building your own packages](#tutorial-building-your-own-packages).